shittu05/Investigate-Dataset-NoShowAppointment/README.md

 # Investigate-Dataset-NoShowAppointment
 This dataset contains information of 100k medical appointments in Brazil and is focused on the question of
 - Whether or not patients show up for their appointment.
-- What factors determines if patient showup for appointments
+- Which factors determines if patient showup for appointments
 - Does gender influence patient showing up for appointments
 - Does having patient schlolarship determines if patient show up or not